Terms and conditions

 Tuition Refunds before Arrival

-In order to receive a full refund, cancellations must be received in writing more than 14 days before the course start date.
+In order to get a full refund, the student or agent needs to notify Bayswater of the cancelation, in writing, 14 days or more before the course start date.

 Tuition Refunds after Arrival